Clayton Homes: History

-A news story in 2015 claimed that Clayton Homes unfairly targets and exploits minority home buyers.
-Clayton Homes was further criticized for its alleged use of corrupt business practices.
-The company has denied discriminating against its customers or its workers.
-Warren Buffett, the CEO of Berkshire Hathaway, defended Clayton against predatory lending claims in an interview saying: "We have 300,000 loans on the books and in the last 3 years I've not received one letter of complaint from anybody."

 In 2015, Clayton Homes worked with Oak Ridge National Laboratory and the architectural firm Skidmore, Owings & Merrill to produce a 3D printed house and car which share a single energy unit.
 Clayton Homes expanded into the traditional home building market with the acquisition of Georgia-based homebuilder Chafin Communities in 2015, and Tennessee-based Goodall Homes in 2016.
 Clayton Homes acquired River Birch Homes, based in Hackleburg, Alabama, in April 2016.
 The following month, Clayton Homes hosted its first Birmingham-based home show.
 The show had 492 attendees and featured 27 homes from 27 facilities.
 That same month, Clayton Homes announced that it would partner with nonprofit Next Step to build a modular duplex in Waco, Texas on a lot owned by NeighborWorks Waco in order to create affordable housing in the Greater Waco area.

 In 2016, Clayton Homes was recognized as number 292 on Forbes' list of America's Best Employers.
 The company introduced a line of tiny homes during fall 2016 with the debut of its "Low Country" prototype in North Carolina.
 The designer series received media acclaim from USA Today, The Post and Courier, among others.

 On July 10, 2017, Clayton Properties Group announced the purchase of home building operator Harris Doyle Homes, which is based in Birmingham, Alabama.
 Known for its manufactured housing, Clayton Homes is expanding into the site-built, $250,000-and-under housing market, as reported in July 2017.
 Since October 2015, Clayton Homes has acquired homebuilders in Atlanta, Nashville, Kansas City, Denver, and Birmingham.
 In 2019, Clayton Homes also worked with Colorado-based advertising agency Made to create the "Prefabulous" series to promote its manufactured housing and attempt to fight the view that off-site built homes are "low-end and one-size-fits-all".
 As of 2021, Clayton Properties Group, a subsidiary of Clayton Homes, is ranked number eight in size on Builder Magazine’s Top 100 list of home builders in the US with a gross revenue of $2.98 billion.